 By Makiko Yamazaki

-Toshiba has been facing pressure from activist funds agitating for changes since the company sold 600 billion yen ($ 5.6 billion) of stock to dozens of foreign hedge funds during a crisis stemming from the bankruptcy of the U.S. nuclear power unit in 2017.
-Nearly 70% of its shareholders are non-Japanese.
+Toshiba has been under pressure from foreign hedge funds since it sold 600 billion yen ($ 5.6 billion) of stock to dozens of such funds during a crisis stemming from the bankruptcy of its U.S. nuclear power unit in 2017.